 Preparation for Confirmation is one all day class held on a Saturday 9 am to 2 pm. with a potluck lunch.
 Students are to be accompanied by their Sponsor.

 The Rite of Christian Initiation (RCIA) for adults IS THE Church’s response to anyone sincerely interested in joining the Catholic Church.
 This process is meant to aid an adult for continual conversion to our Lord and Savior, Jesus Christ and the Church he founded.
 Whether unbaptized or baptized in another faith denomination, all are welcome.

 Adults, 18 years and above, who have not been Confirmed and desire to complete the sacrament of Baptism, may also participate in this process.

 Please contact Sr. Sophie in the parish office (623-581-0707) for more information and to register.

 Anointing of the Sick

 We encourage our parishioners to fully participate in this grace-filled Sacrament.
-If you or a family member would like to receive this Sacrament please call the parish office and speak to Mark to schedule an appointment with one of our parish priests.
+If you or a family member would like to receive this Sacrament, please call the parish office to schedule an appointment with one of our priests.